chapeljuice/chapeljuice-dev/README.md

 ## 🤝 Contributing

-Feel free to submit issues and pull requests to improve the portfolio template!
+Feel free to submit issues and pull requests to improve my portfolio template!

 ---

-Built with ❤️ using Astro, React, and Tailwind CSS
+Built with ❤️ by Chapeljuice.
+This project is using Astro, React, and Tailwind CSS.